mcm4iob/ioBroker.pid/README.md

 ### **WORK IN PROGRESS**

--   (mcm1957) fixed: Calculation of sumerr in case of hitting max/min Limits has been corrected
+-   (mcm1957) solved: Calculation of sumerr in case of hitting max/min Limits has been corrected

 ### 0.0.5 (2023-04-14)